Share this publication

 The Day of the Whites – January 6th 2020

 The Day of the Whites is when the colour changes.
-Today everyone covers themselves head to toe in talcum power, flower or shaving creams.
+Today everyone covers themselves head to toe in talcum powder, flower or shaving creams.
 There is also an artistic procession that demonstrates the creativity of the local Pasto Artisans.
 The parade runs for 7km through the Pasto city centre and the crowds shout “Long Live the Whites!”

 Accommodation for the Black and White Carnival